bufbuild-ru/docs/docs/bsr/module/descriptor/index.md

 # Get module's FileDescriptorSet from the BSR

 You can use [`buf build`](../../../reference/cli/buf/build/) to build the FileDescriptorSet or a [Buf image](../../../build/overview/) that's wire compatible with FileDescriptorSet.
-However, there are certain scenarios or environments where it may be difficult to access the Buf CLI.The BSR API allows you to access the FileDescriptorSet of a module hosted on the BSR directly.
+However, there are certain scenarios or environments where it may be difficult to access the Buf CLI.

+The BSR API allows you to access the FileDescriptorSet of a module hosted on the BSR directly.
 Using `curl`, the basic download command requires a BSR module as the source:

 ::: info Get the FileDescriptorSet and output the binary in the terminal